 Furniture Factory Warehouse opened, in the vacant (west end) Popular space, in March 2005.
 In April 2007, Torreon, Mexico's T Group assumed management of the center.
 By 2010 Furniture Factory Warehouse, an Allstate Insurance agency and Crystal Ballroom dance hall were the only operational tenants.
 Two outparcels, Walgreen Drug and KFC, had been built in the northwest parking area in 2003.

-The delapidated and virtually vacant shopping center was sold to the City of El Paso in September 2010.
+A dilapidated and virtually vacant shopping center was sold to the City of El Paso in September 2010.
 Demolition commenced in September 2011 and continued until February 2012.
-Only Walgeen's and KFC were left standing.
+Only Walgreen's and KFC were left standing.

-In the fall of 2013, a redevelopment of the site was proposed.
-A regional farmers market, 130,000 square feet of inline retail and several hundred residential units would be built as part of the Metro 31 mixed-use project.
+In the fall of 2013, a redevelopment was proposed.
+A regional farmers market, 130,000 square feet of inline retail, and several hundred residential units would be built as part of the Metro 31 mixed-use project.
 The Northgate Transfer Center, a northern terminus on the city's Sun Metro BRIO bus rapid transit network, would occupy 6 acres of the site.
 This facility commenced operation on May 30, 2018.

-Meanwhile, revenue service had started on the 8.6-route-mile Mesa Corridor.
+Meanwhile, the 8.6-route-mile Mesa Corridor was inaugurated.
 This was the first operational segment of the Sun Metro Brio system.
 The 10.2-route-mile Dyer Corridor, extending between downtown El Paso and the Northgate Transfer Center, commenced operation in 2019.

 Sources: